Bragado/RedReader/esofDocs/Software Evolution.md

 RedReader's code has large modules.
 This can't get loose couplings between them.
 Therefore, changes in code-base are hard to oversee and execute.

 #### 6.*"Couple Architecture Components Loosely"*

+Redreader contains only 1 component (minimising the amount of interface code).
+At this point, it is essential avoid interface modules that put through calls to other components and limit the size of modules that are the component’s interface.

 #### 7.*"Keep Architecture Components Balanced"*
 #### 8.*"Keep Your Codebase Small"*